 Get Ready to Teach About January 6th

 Have you signed up for The Educator’s Room Daily Newsletter?
 Click here and support independent journalism!
 On January 6, 2021, the students in the class of 2023 were sophomores in high school.
-They were probably recently back from winter break, sitting in class near the end of the day when rioters smashed the first windows smashed […]
+They were probably recently back from winter break, sitting in class near the end of the day when rioters smashed the first windows and […]